 In addition, some courts have held that under certain circumstances, policies published in employee handbooks may constitute implied contracts that are binding and enforceable.
 Thus, employers should regularly review policy statements made in handbooks or elsewhere to ensure that they accurately reflect current policies.
 If not, they should be changed, and employees should be notified of the changes.

-New York City has passed a paid sick leave ordinance that will begin to take effect in April 2014.
+New York City passed a paid sick leave ordinance that took effect in April 2014.
 See the discussion on the City's earned sick leave law, below.